 - Hit a home run!

-- Bring me that book from the top shelf, the brown one with the bookmark.
+- Please bring me that book from the top shelf, the brown one with the bookmark.

-- I would like you to round up the cows in the north pasture before dark.
+- (Ranch owner to cowhand) I would like you to round up the cows in the north pasture before dark.

-- I want you to take this message to the captain.
+- (Sargent to new private) I want you to take this message to the captain.

-- You really ought to read The Message by Eugene H. Peterson.
+- (Priest to person in confession booth) You really ought to read The Message by Eugene H. Peterson.